PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning

-PDE discovery shows promise for uncovering predictive models for complex physical systems but has difficulty when measurements are sparse and noisy.
+PDE discovery shows promise for uncovering predictive models of complex physical systems but has difficulty when measurements are noisy and limited.
 We introduce a new approach for PDE discovery that uses two Rational Neural Networks and a principled sparse regression algorithm to identify the hidden dynamics that govern a system's response.
-The first network learns the system response function, while the second learns a hidden PDE which drives the system's evolution.
+The first network learns the system response function, while the second learns a hidden PDE describing the system's evolution.
 We then use a parameter-free sparse regression algorithm to extract a human-readable form of the hidden PDE from the second network.
-We implement our approach in an open-source library called PDE-READ.
-Our approach successfully identifies the Heat, Burgers, and Korteweg-De Vries equations with remarkable consistency.
-We demonstrate that our approach is unprecedentedly robust to both sparsity and noise and is, therefore, applicable to real-world observational data.
+We implement our approach in an open-source library called \texttt{PDE-READ}.
+Our approach successfully identifies the governing PDE in six benchmark examples.
+We demonstrate that our approach is robust to both sparsity and noise and it, therefore, holds promise for application to real-world observational data.

 $~$

 \textbf{Keywords:} Deep Learning, Sparse Regression, Partial Differential Equation Discovery, Physics Informed Machine Learning